MPTCP-Lab/net_check_plugin/README.md

 The Network Check Plugin - `net_check` - is a plugin for the Multipath TCP Daemon - [`mptcpd`](https://intel.github.io/mptcpd/) - that blocks [mptcp](https://www.rfc-editor.org/rfc/rfc8684.html) through untrusted
 networks.
-It works by reading trusted networks from a whitelist or untrusted networks from a blacklist.
+It works by reading trusted networks from a allowlist or untrusted networks from a blocklist.
 It requires a [patched version of mptcpd](https://github.com/dulive/mptcpd/tree/patched_version) that adds configuration files for plugins, plugin notification of existing system network interfaces and control over event flooding to